alexksikes/elasticsearch-vectorize/TUTORIAL.md

 }
 ```

-The response is composed of a `shape` field together with a `matrix` field.
+The response is composed of a `shape` together with `matrix`.
 The shape describes the size of the matrix obtained.
 Here, we have a vector of size `11`.
-The `matrix` field is the actual returned vector in a sparse format, meaning that zeros are omitted from the response.
-While working with text features, the vectors are usually very sparse, and therefore returning such a sparse response is quite desirable.
+The `matrix` is the actual vector returned in sparse format, meaning that zeros are omitted from the matrix.
+When working with text features, the vectors are usually very sparse, and therefore returning such a sparse response is quite desirable.
 Looking at the vector returned, we see that this tweet has the keywords "you" (column 0), "love" (column 2), "good" (column 4), "your" (column 5), "great" (column 6) and a polarity of "1" (column 10).

 Now we can come back to the second step of the Python tutorial file.
-What we do is essentially creating a vectorizer on all the features previously returned.
+What we do is essentially to create a vectorizer on all the features previously returned.
+That is on the roughly 6000 thousands negative and positive keywords.

 ```python
 # 2) now let's create a vectorizer with these features